 A versatile QoS engine

-A good QoS (Quality of Service) engine — a feature that prioritizes your Internet bandwidth — is a must for a gaming router, and that of the XR1000 is arguably the coolest in my opinion.
+A good QoS (Quality of Service) engine — a feature that prioritizes your Internet bandwidth — is a must for a gaming router, and that of the XR1000 is arguably the coolest, in my opinion.

 DumaOS uses a system of ten categories and 100 points.
-By default, each category gets 10 points — they get the same level of priority.
+By default, each type gets 10 points — they get the same level of priority.
 You can drag points towards a category of your liking, and as it gains more points, the rest of the points will be divided equally between those that don’t get prioritized.

-This system makes a lot of sense and the visualization help users a ton in understanding which type of applications will get what level of prioritization.
+This system makes a lot of sense, and the visualization help users a ton in understanding which type of applications will get what level of prioritization.
 Most importantly, it worked in my testing.
 What’s more, you can do that for both the download and upload pipes individually.

 Netgear XR1000’s details photos